A BRIEF HISTORY ABOUT BHARATPUR BIRD SANCTUARY OR KEOLADEO NATIONAL PARK

 Bharatpur has a train station called Bharatpur Junction.
 You get trains from both Delhi and Jaipur.
 It’s the most economical way of travel.
 The cost is roughly INR 600 for A/C Chair Car from either direction.

 You can get buses from both New Delhi and Jaipur to reach Bharatpur.
 I haven’t ever tried it.
 But, as the roads are in good condition, it’s another option to consider.
 It will work out economical, I suppose.

 BHARATPUR BIRD PHOTOGRAPHY WORKSHOP

-I conduct bird photography workshop in Bharatpur every year in winter months.
-If you are interested in joining my workshops, feel free to check out about my photography workshop this December.
+I conduct a bird photography workshop in Bharatpur every year in winter months.
+If you are interested in joining my workshops, feel free to check out about my photography workshop this December (19-22nd December 2019).

 I have been on a few Wildlife Photo trip with some experts but have to admit that the Trip with Prathap was by far the best.
 Being reasonably new to the DSLR world, Prathap makes the whole learning process very simple.
 The stress on Composition and exposure has helped me to improve my photographs a lot.
 Prathap is very patient, and even answers some of the silly questions that we beginners may ask.
 Thanks Prathap for the great trip to Bharatpur.

 – Sridhar Sivaram from Mumbai.

 …Three benefits that I find rewarding are Cost…I was amazed at the economical price of the [3-month] Mentorship Program considering the Mentor is likely one of the top Photographers in the world.
 Individual tutorship where the entire course dealt with my requirements.
 Preparation, I now feel fully prepared to turn what Prathap has taught me into some beautiful memoirs of Nature.